AhmetZamanis/Kaggle-House-Prices-Regression-FeatureEng/HousePricesReport.md

         useful to combat overfitting.
     -   Too high gamma will restrict the model’s learning too much by not allowing it to split, and may lead to underfitting.
--   eta is shrinkage, and lower values makes the model more conservative.
-I adjusted this along with gamma, as too high gamma or too low eta both led to underfitting.
+-   eta is the learning rate / shrinkage, and lower values makes the model more conservative.
+I adjusted this along with gamma, as too high gamma together with too low eta led to underfitting.
 -   max_depth is the maximum number of splits allowed in one tree.
 I had the best results with max_depth=3, though an iteration with max_depth=2 came very close to my best performing model in